inkontoasty/tktimer/README.md

 ## Demo video
-oops i forgot previous and next scramble buttons on top left oh yea the bottom stats don't break when load from cstimer anymore https://github.com/user-attachments/assets/1e062c3f-a0c9-46a0-9c47-0a8e0de1f726
+oops i forgot previous and next scramble buttons on top left oh yea the bottom stats don't break when load from cstimer anymore also it hides everything else except the timer when you start it now https://github.com/user-attachments/assets/1e062c3f-a0c9-46a0-9c47-0a8e0de1f726

 ## Contacts